apache/calcite/site/_docs/elasticsearch_adapter.md

 sqlline> !connect jdbc:calcite:model=model.json admin admin
 {% endhighlight %}

-You can also specify the index name that is represented by the `index` parameter in the model definition:
+You can also specify the index name and path prefix that is represented by the `index` and `pathPrefix` parameter in the model definition:

 {% highlight json %}
 ...

       "operand": {
         "coordinates": "{'127.0.0.1': 9200}",
-        "index": "usa"
+        "index": "usa",
+        "pathPrefix": "path"
       }

 ...
 {% endhighlight %}

 `sqlline` will now accept SQL queries which access your Elasticsearch.
 The purpose of this adapter is to compile the query into the most efficient